*********FOR CONFERENCE REGISTRATION CLICK HERE***********

 Following on from the successful symposium hosted in April 2017 by De Montfort University, the University of Buckingham will host a symposium on September 19, 2018.

 Publication of articles building from the symposium presentations is possible through The Denning Law Journal.
 Submissions will be subject to the usual peer review process.
-A special edition of Contemporary Issues in Law containing articles from the 2017 symposium is forthcoming.
-Further details on submission of articles for publication will be available in due course.
+A special edition of Contemporary Issues in Law containing articles from the 2017 symposium was published in March 2018.

 Queries are welcomed, please email Dr Sarah Sargent on the above email.